Have your say on shaping the City Corporation’s priorities

 - CS18 Flood Risk

-More details are contained in the Local Plan development management policies.
-The Draft City Plan 2036 should also be a consideration in planning proposals.
+More details are in the Local Plan development management policies.
+The Draft City Plan 2040 should be a consideration in planning proposals.

 A development's sustainability must be addressed at the earliest possible stage to ensure that these policy requirements are met.